 Shred overly dry pieces and toss them with hot gravy.

-7. Wrap in foil
+7. Wrap in Foil

 A turkey resting covered in foil